Net zero: heating

 As well as changing to modern technology, increasing the efficiency of the UK’s housing stock also has a major role to play.
 The UK’s housing stock is one of the least efficient in Europe, losing three times more heat on average than Swedish homes due to poor insulation.
 Cutting the amount of heat that escapes through roofs, walls and windows is widely acknowledged to be the logical first step in cutting carbon from heat.

-The government is currently consulting on a future framework for low-carbon heating technologies, and has acknowledged that decarbonised heating systems must be rolled out rapidly during the first half of the 2020s.
+The government is currently consulting on a future framework for low-carbon heating technologies, with an expected release date of H1 2020.
+It has acknowledged that decarbonised heating systems must be rolled out rapidly during the first half of the 2020s.

 A 2015 review of the scientific literature on the future of heat in the UK found three common messages: